eltonpan/bayes-warmup/README.md

 This is the official repository of:

-**How does initial warm-up data influence Bayesian optimization in low-data experimental settingss**  (AC BO Hackathon 2024)
+**How does initial warm-up data influence Bayesian optimization in low-data experimental settings**  (AC BO Hackathon 2024)

 Elton Pan (MIT), Jurgis Ruza (MIT), Pengfei Cai (MIT)